Make America Great Again: Anti-Trump derivatives, parodies, and other derivatives

+The slogan "Make America Go Away" was seen in the 2026 Hands off Greenland protests.

 Use of the slogan by Trump's political rivals

 After Donald Trump popularized the use of the phrase, the phrase and modifications of it were widely used in reference both to his election campaign and to his politics.
 Trump's primary opponents, Ted Cruz and Scott Walker, began using "Make America Great Again" in speeches, inciting Trump to send cease-and-desist letters to them.
 Cruz later sold hats featuring "Make Trump Debate Again" in response to Trump's boycotting the Iowa January 28, 2016, debate.

 New York governor Andrew Cuomo said America "was never that great" during a September 2018 bill signing.
 Former United States attorney general Eric Holder questioned the slogan in a March 2019 interview on MSNBC, asking: "Exactly when did you think America was great?"
 During John McCain's memorial service on September 1, 2018, his daughter Meghan stated: "The America of John McCain has no need to be made great again because America was always great."
 Trump subsequently tweeted "MAKE AMERICA GREAT AGAIN!" later that day.
+Throughout Donald Trump's presidencies, the phrase "Is America great yet?" has been used both facetiously and as an actual poll question.

-During remarks at the White House on May 4, 2022, President Joe Biden referred to former president Trump's "Make America Great Again" movement, saying, "This MAGA crowd is really the most extreme political organization that's existed in American history, in recent American history."
+During remarks at the White House on May 4, 2022, President Joe Biden referred to former president Trump's Make America Great Again movement, saying, "This MAGA crowd is really the most extreme political organization that's existed in American history, in recent American history."
 On September 1, 2022, he dedicated remarks at the White House "on the continued battle for the soul of the nation", to attacks on "Donald Trump and the MAGA Republicans", saying that "Donald Trump and the MAGA Republicans represent an extremism that threatens the very foundations of our republic", and that "MAGA Republicans have made their choice.
 They embrace anger.
 They thrive on chaos.
 They live not in the light of truth but in the shadow of lies."

 After Florida governor Ron DeSantis announced his run for the 2024 Republican Party presidential primary, several news outlets said he promised to "Make America Florida".
 One of the most widespread anti-Trump derivatives of "Make America Great Again" during the Trump presidency and the 2020 election was "Make America Think Again", often combined with 2020 Democratic primary candidate Andrew Yang's preferred version of "Make America Think Harder" ("MATH").
 The slogan has been spotted at numerous anti-Trump events from Democratic political rallies to marches to social media, with Live Science noting "Think Again" as one of its top hashtags for 2017.